maueroats/teaching/content/ap-cs/jm/ch15/file-divvy.md

 The `Scanner` class has a `useDelimiter` method that can be used to split on things that are not whitespace.

 The `String` class has a `split` method that can be used in a similar way.

+## Advanced

+Your teacher regularly takes the Divvy to the station right next to school, arriving 7:40-7:50am.
+See if you can identify any trips in the full dataset.